 The service (which shut down in 2019) presents itself as a way for consumers to reclaim their data from “Internet behemoths”.
 They appeal to people's feelings that they are being exploited and propose the datacoup data marketplace as a solution.

 This sentiment of taking control of your data is echoed throughout their landing page.
 A bit interesting is their choice of the word “Rather” in the above sentence (“Rather than [large companies making money off of your data], monetize your data yourself”).
-I'll expand later on why I think this is misleading.
+This is misleading - large companies will still be making money off of user data regardless of if the user also happens to sell it on the side.

 Streamlytics is a little more creative in their approach.
 Their main domain streamlytics.com focuses on attracting businesses that want to buy training data of users that have opted-in to having their data sold.
 They emphasize that this is a more ethical way to buy data (as opposed to non-consensual data brokers), and that all data will go through anonymization.